Particular/docs.particular.net/nservicebus/best-practices.md

 Critical time is especially important, as it describes how long it takes for a message to wait in the queue and be processed.
 Because most processes will (either explicitly or implicitly) come with some form of service-level agreement (SLA) for how long it can take for a new message of a given type to be processed, monitoring the endpoint's critical time is key to making sure that those SLAs are upheld.

-For more information, see an [introductory video on monitoring](https://particular.net/real-time-monitoring), the [getting started guide](/tutorials/monitoring-setup/), or the self-contained [monitoring demo](/tutorials/monitoring-demo/).
+For more information, see an [introductory video on monitoring](https://particular.net/real-time-monitoring), the [monitoring setup guide](/tutorials/monitoring-setup/), or the self-contained [monitoring demo](/tutorials/monitoring-demo/).

 :heavy_check_mark: **DO create a subscriber for [ServiceControl events](/servicecontrol/contracts.md) to be notified of failed messages and missed heartbeats**